iamtrask/iamtrask.github.io/_posts/2014-09-24-man-must-explore.markdown

     <img class="img-responsive" src="{{ site.baseurl }}/img/exampleKernel.png" alt="">
 </a>
 <span class="caption text-muted">Building a kernel and running it... notice the output at the bottom...</span>
+<p> Notice that i tried to set the kernel to run on the GPU, but because the GPU wasn't available, it switched the version and ran it on the CPU.
+You might be thinking, "Wait!!!
+This blog is a hoax!!!".
+I got a bit discouraged at this point as well, however, debugging later found out that we cannot compile Scala to GPU code.
+This is acceptable for prototyping kernels and chaining them together.
+This will even run in the spark context... so to develop and test your kenels (using the Java Thread Pool fallback), feel free to do it this way. </p>

+<h2 class="section-heading">Part 5: Executing GPU Kernel on Spark Cluster</h2>

+<p>Now the moment we've all been waiting for.... earlier when you installed the aparapi jar into maven, you were actually installing the compiled jar including the "Square" sample code.
+If we crack open the "squares.sh" script we ran earlier, we'll see that it is calling a program in that jar</p>

+<b>squares.sh</b>
+<blockquote>java \ <br />
+ -Djava.library.path=../.. \ <br />
+ -Dcom.amd.aparapi.executionMode=%1 \ <br />
+ -classpath ../../aparapi.jar:squares.jar \ <br />
+ com.amd.aparapi.sample.squares.Main</blockquote>